gyuho/goraph/README.md

 go get github.com/gyuho/goraph
 ```

-`goraph` uses the package `gs` as default, which discourage to have duplicate edges but still provides ways to implement it.
-Default formats are `JSON` and `DOT` as follows:
+`goraph` uses the package `gs` as default, and I recommend to have no duplicate edge, although it would still work.
+You can also pass `JSON` or`DOT` files:

 ```json
 {